Traffic light control and coordination: Transition

-Transitioning from one traffic signal plan to another plan may cause so much disruption, such as shortened timing for red and green light interval leaving vehicles and pedestrians stranded, that some engineers believe the transitioning is worse than having the wrong plan in operation.
+Transitioning from one traffic signal plan to another may cause significant disruption, such as shortened red and green intervals, leaving vehicles and pedestrians stranded, to the point that some engineers believe the transition is worse than having the wrong plan in operation.
 The most basic transition is to extend the main street green interval from the old traffic signal plan until the new signal plan calls for terminating the green.

+Data

+Some jurisdictions share traffic signal timing data or traffic volume data openly, while others charge for it.
+Some jurisdictions do not release data at all.

+In Australia, the situation differs by state.
+In Western Australia, the government publishes SCATS signal timing and volume data openly.
+In Victoria (state), the government publishes SCATS traffic volumes and 'op sheets' openly.

+In 2018, Toronto was considering releasing TransSuite SPaT data on its OpenData portal so that it would be available to anyone interested.
+Two companies had requested access to the data to sell it to "high-end car companies".

 Design software

 Traffic light systems are designed using software such as LINSIG, TRANSYT, CORSIM/TRANSYT-7F or VISSIM.

 Handbooks

 In the US, there are the following handbooks: